awslabs/mountpoint-s3/doc/CONFIGURATION.md

 > [!WARNING]
 > If you enable caching, Mountpoint will persist unencrypted object content from your S3 bucket at the location provided at mount.
 > In order to protect your data, we recommend you restrict access to the data cache location.

+### Using multiple Mountpoint processes on a host

+The cache directory is not reusable by other Mountpoint processes and will be cleaned at mount time and exit.
+When running multiple Mountpoint processes concurrently on the same host, you should use unique cache directories to avoid different processes interfering with the others' cache content.

 ## Logging